Security and user experience

 - Exposing Endpoint Management server to the Internet via NAT or existing third-party proxies/load-balancers could be an option for MDM as long as the SSL traffic terminates on Endpoint Management server, but this choice poses a potential security risk.

-- For high security environments, NetScaler with the default Endpoint Management configuration should meet or exceed security requirements.
+- For high security environments, Citrix Gateway with the default Endpoint Management configuration should meet or exceed security requirements.

-- For MDM environments with the highest security needs, SSL termination at the NetScaler provides the ability to inspect traffic at the perimeter, while maintaining end-to-end SSL encryption.
+- For MDM enrollments with the highest security needs, SSL termination at Citrix Gateway provides the ability to inspect traffic at the perimeter, while maintaining end-to-end SSL encryption.

 - Options to define SSL/TLS ciphers.

-- For more information, see Integrating with NetScaler Gateway and NetScaler.
+- For more information, see Integrating with Citrix Gateway and Citrix ADC.

 Enrollment security considerations

-The following table specifies the NetScaler and NetScaler Gateway recommendations for each security level.
+The following table specifies the Citrix ADC and Citrix Gateway recommendations for each security level.

 |High Security||Higher Security||Highest Security|